lizrice/learning-ebpf/README.md

 ## Building bpftool

-To get BTF support you might need to build bpftool from source
+To get libbfd support you might need to build bpftool from source

 ```
 cd ..